Tight Bound for Estimating Expectation Values from a System of Linear Equations: Approach

-To establish our query-complexity lower bound on S-EVHM, we reduce the problem of calculating the approximate mean of a black-box function (Problem~\ref{prob:AM}) to S-EVHM.
+Our lower bound for B-EVHM is found by first proving a lower bound on the analog of B-EVHM in the sparse-access setting, which we state below. \begin{problem}[Sparse-access Expectation Value of a Hermitian Matrix (S-EVHM)] Given number of qubits $n$, block access $(d_M, \beta_M, O_{M_{\rm val}},O_{M_{\rm loc}})$ to a $2^n \times 2^n$ Hermitian matrix $M$, an accuracy $\epsilon \in [d_M\beta_M/2^n , d_M\beta_M]$, and an $n$-qubit unitary black box~$V$, return with probability at least $2/3$ an $\epsilon$-additive approximation to $\braket{{0^n}|V^\dagger M V|{0^n}}$. \end{problem} To establish our query-complexity lower bound on S-EVHM, we reduce the problem of calculating the approximate mean of a black-box function (Problem~\ref{prob:AM}) to S-EVHM.
 This reduction allows us to use the known bounds for AM~\cite{NW99}, given in Corollary \ref{lem:queryAM}, to derive bounds for S-EVHM.
 Furthermore, as S-EVHM is reducible to B-EVHM, and since B-SLEP is reducible to B-EVHM, we can extend these lower bounds to both B-EVHM and B-SLEP.
 The reduction of AM to S-EVHM relies on the observation that the expectation value of a Hermitian matrix $M$ with respect to the uniform superposition state $\ket{+^n} := {1}/{\sqrt{N}}\sum_{j\in [N]}\ket{j}$ equals the mean of the entries of $M$, i.e.

 Given oracle access to a function $f:[N]\to\{0,1\}$, we construct sparse access to a matrix $M$ that encodes the function $f$ in its entries.
 The mean of $f$ can then be calculated by one call to S-EVHM with $U = H^{\otimes n}$, which completes the reduction.
 A function $f$ can be encoded in the entries of a Hermitian matrix in many different ways, with one way being encoding the function values along the diagonal entries of the matrix.
 Whereas such an encoding would be sufficient to derive a lower bound for S-EVHM with respect to $\epsilon$ and the max-norm $\beta_M$, we employ a different reduction to achieve a lower bound with respect to $\epsilon$, $d_M$ and $\beta_M$.
 We encode a function on domain $[d_M2^{n-1}]$ in the entries of a Hermitian matrix of sparsity $d_M$.
 We use this encoding to prove that the query complexity of S-EVHM is $\Omega(d_M \beta_M/\epsilon)$.
 Our query-complexity lower bound for B-EVHM is derived by a reduction leveraging known methods for constructing block encodings from sparse-access encodings given in Lemma \ref{lem:block encoding sparse access}.
 For B-EVHM, S-EVHM and B-SLEP, the query-complexity lower bound yields $\Omega(1/\epsilon)$ dependence on precision, which rules out the possibility of any algorithm solving any of these problems in super-logarithmic time.